rgommezz/react-native-offline/README.md

 `pingTimeout`: amount of time (in ms) that the component should wait for the ping response.
 Defaults to `10000` ms. If you want to use a different value, it's recommended to use a higher one.

 `pingServerUrl`: remote server to ping to.
 Defaults to `https://www.google.com/` since it's probably one the most stable servers out there, but you can provide your own if needed.
+Warning: www.google.com is a blocked domain in China, so if you need your app to be accessible from there, you MUST use another domain.

 `shouldPing`: flag that denotes whether the extra ping check will be performed or not.
 Defaults to `true`.